-The Director of Public Safety and/or the Title IX Coordinator facilitate programs for students, faculty, staff, and student organizations.
+The Director of Public Safety and/or the Title IX Coordinator facilitate programs for students, faculty, and staff.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be aware of their responsibility for their own security and the security of others.